A Distributed Multi-Vehicle Coordination Algorithm for Navigation in Tight Environments: PRELIMINARIES

-We provide the needed definitions and notations below.\\ \emph{Robots and Neighbor Robots:} The set of $M$ cooperative robots is defined as $\mathcal V := \{1,2,...,M\}$.
-We identify each robot through its index $i \in\mathcal V$.
-Throughout this paper, the superscript $i$ denotes the $i$th robot.
-The neighbor set of robot $i$ is denoted as $\mathcal{N}_i$ and represents all the robots that are in the communication range of Robot $i$.\\ \emph{Polytopic Description of Robot Pose:} Robot pose or the region occupied by the robot can be described as a convex set defined by a polytope $\mathcal{P}$.
-Polytopes are described as the intersection of a set of half-spaces and are defined as a set of linear inequalities.
-The initial pose of the robot is represented as $\mathcal{P}_{o}$.
-As the robot travels, $\mathcal{P}_{o}$ undergoes affine transformations including rotation and translation.
-Hence $\mathcal{P} = \mathbf{R}\mathcal{P}_{o} + \mathbf{t}_r$, where $\mathbf{R}:\mathbb{R}^{n_{z}} \rightarrow \mathbb{R}^{n\times n}$ is an orthogonal rotation matrix, $\mathbf{t}_r:\mathbb{R}^{n_{z}} \rightarrow \mathbb{R}^{n}$ is the translation vector, $n_z$ is the dimension of the robot state $\mathbf{z}$, and $n$ is dimension of the space which is 2 for 2D- and 3 for 3D planning.\\ \emph{Static and Dynamic Obstacles:} $\mathcal{S}=\{1,...,n_{\mathcal{S}}\}$ is the set of $n_{\mathcal{S}}$ static obstacles. $\mathcal{O}^r$ is the $r$-th static obstacle, $r \in \mathcal{S}$.
-Each static obstacle is modeled as a polytopic set.
-The collision avoidance between robot $i$ and static obstacle $r$ is defined as $\mathcal{P}^{i}\cap \mathcal{O}^{r} = \emptyset$. $\mathcal{N}_i$ is the set of dynamic obstacles for robot $i$.
-To avoid collision between Robots $i$ and $j$, the intersection of their polytopic sets must be empty, $\mathcal{P}^i\cap \mathcal{P}^j = \emptyset$.\\ \emph{MPC Scheme:} MPC is useful for online local motion planing in uncertain and dynamic environment because it is able to re-plan according to the new available information.
+MPC is useful for online local motion planning in dynamic environments because it is able to re-plan according to the new available information.
 MPC relies on the receding-horizon principle.
 At each time step it solves a constrained optimization problem and obtains a sequence of optimal control inputs that minimize a desired cost function $J$, while considering dynamic, state, and input constraints, over a fixed time horizon.
-Then, the controller applies, in closed-loop, the first control-input solution.
+Then, the controller applies, in closed loop, the first control-input solution.
 At the next time step, the procedure is repeated.
 Throughout this paper, $(\cdot|t)$ indicates the values along the entire planning horizon $N$, predicted based on the measurements at time $t$.
-For example $\mathbf{z}(\cdot|t)$ represents the entire state trajectory along the horizon $[\mathbf{z}(1),\mathbf{z}(2),...,\mathbf{z}(N)]$ predicted at time $t$.
-The bar notation ($\mathbf{\bar{\cdot}}$) represents constant known values.\\ \emph{MPC Cost Function $J$:} The MPC cost is $J := \sum_{i\in \mathcal V} J^i$, where $J^i$ is the local objectives of each robot.
-Each $J^i$ can be designed according to the local-robot planning and control objectives.
-For example, the local costs can be specified to reach a goal set or to reduce the deviation from a global reference path (which is not collision-free) computed using high-level planning methods (e.g., A* or RRT*) as proposed in~\cite{Rosolia2016,Schwarting2017,Brito2019,Firoozi2020} for single-robot local motion planning.
+For example $\mathbf{z}(\cdot|t)$ represents the entire state trajectory along the horizon $[\mathbf{z}(1|t),\mathbf{z}(2|t),...,\mathbf{z}(N|t)]$ predicted at time $t$.
+The bar notation ($\mathbf{\bar{\cdot}}$) represents constant known values.